redwoodjs/redwood/docs/docs/intro-to-servers.md

 :::

 Before connecting, you'll want to change the file access permissions on the `.pem` file.
-This says that only the owner may access the file, and SSH will usually complain if anyone else access to it.
+This says that only the owner may access the file, and SSH will usually complain if anyone else has access to it.
 This is handled with the `chmod` command.
 The [octal version](https://chmodcommand.com/chmod-600/) of the permissions you want to set is the number `600`.
 To change the permission of the file:

 `chmod 600 ~/.ssh/keyname.pem`

 Where `keyname` is whatever the actual name of the file is.
-Once you do this you're ready to use it connect.
+Once you do this you're ready to use it to connect.
 You still need the username and address of the server, but we're also going to set the `-i` flag which instructs SSH to use the private key listed:

 ```
 ssh -i ~/.ssh/keyname.pem ubuntu@137.184.224.112